Compare investment property home loan rates

 As property investors should be acutely aware, a competitive home loan deal can make the difference between a successful investment and an unsuccessful one.

-With investment loan rates still at multi-year highs and few signs of reprieve from the RBA seemingly on the cards for 2024, it's more important than ever to keep shopping around to find the lowest rate available.
+With investment loan rates still at multi-year highs and reprieve from the RBA seemingly not on the cards for at least another few months, it's more important than ever to keep shopping around to find the lowest rate available.

 Here are some of the lowest variable rates on investment loans in our database for this month at the time of writing.